 Braintree is the only payments platform that delivers PayPal, Venmo (in the US), credit and debit cards, and other popular wallets like Apple Pay and Google Pay in a single integration.

-Your payment processor should do the heavy lifting of building networks in the countries that you might be eyeing for expansion.
-Without established global ties, a payments processor must create new relationships with partners or gateways in new countries or regions in order to process certain types of payments and currencies.
+Your payment processor should do the heavy lifting of building networks in the countries/regions that you might be eyeing for expansion.
+Without established global ties, a payments processor must create new relationships with partners or gateways in new countries/regions or regions in order to process certain types of payments and currencies.
 Without these connections, your international expansion plans may need to go on hold -- or be cancelled completely.

 Almost anywhere in the world your buyers are, we’ve got you covered with multiple presentment and settlement options.
-We support accepting and processing payments for merchants in more than 45 countries and up to 130+ currencies.
+We support accepting and processing payments for merchants in more than 45 countries/regions and up to 130+ currencies.

 Before you switch to a new online payments processor -- or if you’re just reconsidering your current platform -- it’s important to explore these topics and get answers to these questions.
 There are other factors, too, but at the end of the day, your payments partner should help drive conversion, increase your reach, create operational efficiencies, help reduce risk, and help mitigate fraud.
 If they’re not doing those things, it may be time to look elsewhere.